 The applications are built on a platform provided by the software provider, Neota Logic.
 If the organisation chooses to use the app after the end of the semester Neota Logic will provide free hosting of the app for 2 years.

-At the end of semester, student groups present their apps to an invited panel of experts and the winning group will receive the Herbert Smith Freehills Best Law App prize.
+At the end of semester, student groups present their apps to an invited panel of experts and the winning group will receive the Herbert Smith Freehills Prize for Best Law App.

 Submitting an application